 Delizonna, L. (2017, August 24) High-Performing Teams Need Psychological Safety, Here’s How to Create It.
 Harvard Business Review.
 Retrieved from https://hbr.org/2017/08/high-performing-teams-need-psychological-safety-heres-how-to-create-it

-Psychological safety, the ability to take risks, is essential for trust and high performance in teams.
-With this kind trust, members of teams feel safe and as a result are more open-minded, motivated, resilient, and persistent.
-These conditions enable divergent thinking which is essential for innovation.
+Psychological safety, resulting in the ability to take risks, is essential for trust and high performance in teams.
+With this kind of trust, members of teams feel safe and as a result are more open-minded, motivated, resilient, and persistent.
+These conditions enable divergent thinking, essential for innovation.
 The article provides 6 practical tips for creating psychological safety in your workplace.

 The American Academy of Poets – Poets.org